William O'Dwyer: Death

 O'Dwyer died in New York City on November 24, 1964, in Beth Israel Hospital, aged 74, from heart failure.
 His funeral mass was held at St. Patrick's Cathedral on November 27, and he was interred at Arlington National Cemetery, Section 2, Grave 889-A-RH.

 Family

 In 1916, O'Dwyer married Catherine Lenihan, whom he met while he was working as a bartender at the Vanderbilt Hotel and she was employed as one of the Vanderbilt's telephone switchboard operators.
 They had no children, and she was in ill health for many years before her death in 1946.
 Her funeral was originally planned for St. Joseph's Church in the Yorkville neighborhood of Manhattan, where she and her husband were members.
 The large number of attendees resulted in a move to St. Patrick's Cathedral, where the service was presided over by Cardinal Francis Spellman.

 On December 20, 1949, O'Dwyer married Elizabeth Sloan Simpson at St. Joseph's Catholic Church in Stuart, Florida.
 They divorced in 1953, but remained close, and Simpson attended O'Dwyer's funeral in 1964.

+His brother Paul O'Dwyer served as President of the City Council from 1973 to 1977, and his nephew Brian O'Dwyer was appointed chair of the New York State Gaming Commission in 2022.